redhat-ai-services/ai-accelerator/genai/README.md

 ### Test vLLM

-Navigate to the vLLM route and add `/docs` to the end of it (https://vllm-vllm.apps.cluster-1abcd.sandbox123.opentlc.com/docs) to open the openAPI webpage to test the vLLM.
+Navigate to the vLLM route and add `/docs` to the end of it `https://vllm-vllm.apps.cluster-1abcd.sandbox123.opentlc.com/docs` to open the openAPI web page to test the vLLM.

 ![api](./images/fastapi_vllm.png "vLLM api")